Department of Lands Building: Description

 Barnet, who favoured Classical styles in his public building projects, designed the building in the Victorian Renaissance Revival architectural style.
-It was built between 1876-1892 as a large three-storey sandstone administration building with basement.
+It was built between 1876 and 1892 as a large three-storey sandstone administration building with basement.

 The basement has three entrances: the main entrance in Bridge Street, and two others in Gresham Street (one originally used for carriage).
 The façades are of dressed Pyrmont sandstone with cornices and balusters at each floor level, with a dome and tower tops made from copper.
 The four façades are all richly decorated with classical motifs and statuettes and are dissimilar to each other.
 Barnet's mix of the orders and their integration into the building is significant.
 For example, the lowest level of the building is adorned with Doric and Ionic pilasters, whereas Corinthian and Ionic ones are used above.
-The clock tower has an 'onion' copper dome which was influenced by Sir Henry Parkes’s water carafe.
+The clock tower has an 'onion' copper dome which was influenced by Sir Henry Parkes's water carafe.

 The ground, first, and second floors have pilasters and entablatures of the Doric, Ionic and Corinthian orders respectively, each standing on appropriate pedestals.
 The pitched roof is behind a balustraded parapet.
 A large copper dome 55 ft square at the base changing to an octagon at the top and carrying an octagonal lantern with revolving copper dome roof rises above the Bridge Street facade.

 The centre compartments of Gresham and Loftus Streets have pediments backed up by high mansard roofs.
 A clock tower with copper "onion" top closes the vistas in Bent and Spring Streets.
 The elevations have arched windows and verandah openings, and niches for statuary.
 There is delicately formed cast-iron work to the entrance gates and window grilles, and large flights of stairs and cantilevered balconies and bridges around the courtyards.

 The internal walls are of brick with reinforced concrete floors and ceiling, iron girders and iron-framed roofing.
 Externally, the building's original facade is unchanged.

-At the time of its completion, it was the largest of public buildings, boasting the latest in office technology at the time - speaking tubes, pneumatic bells, spiral stairs, and a mosaic of Queen Victoria's coat of arms at the entrance.
+At the time of its completion, it was the largest of public buildings, boasting the latest in office technology at the time – speaking tubes, pneumatic bells, spiral stairs, and a mosaic of Queen Victoria's coat of arms at the entrance.
 Barnet designed the building with a plan room with a heavy, fireproof metal door.

 Each of the four façades has twelve niches whose sculpted occupants include explorers and legislators who made a major contribution to the opening up and settlement of the nation.
 Although 48 men were nominated by Barnet as being suitable subjects, most were rejected as being 'hunters or excursionists'.
 Only 23 statues were commissioned including Hamilton Hume, William Hovell, Major Sir Thomas Mitchell, Gregory Blaxland, William Lawson, William C. Wentworth, George Bass, Matthew Flinders and Sir Joseph Banks.
 The last statue added was James Meehan in 2010, leaving 24 niches unfilled.